CyberianHertz/SafexNodeOptimization/README.md

 6. Now type `chmod u+x makeSwap.sh` at the shell promt and hit **ENTER** to make *makeSwap.sh* executable.
 7. Execute it and make your swap file by typing `./makeSwap.sh` and hitting **ENTER**.
 Watch htop and you'll see the CPU usage rise for a moment and the 4GB of swap space appear under the RAM graph.

+Read more about creating a swap file at: https://coinguides.org/creating-swap-file/

 ## Setup huge pages
 1. Stop your mining software (type `exit` and press enter for safexd or `CTRL + C` for xmrig).
 Watch htop graphs before and after doing it so you know how the graphs work.
 2. Type `cd ~` and press **ENTER** to enter your home directory (I do this as a best practice to avoid putting something somewhere I didn't mean to and losing it later).